Barred Rock: Eggs, Height, Size and Raising Tips

 This caused upset among chicken breeders.
 The New York Poultry Society finally set the standard that required Dominques must have a rose comb and Barred Rocks must have a single comb.
 This allowed the two chicken varieties to be separated in competitions.

-During World War II, the Barred Rock chicken became a staple in the broiler industry even though more productive chickens had been developed.
+During World War II, Despite the development of more productive chickens, the Barred Rock chicken became a staple in the broiler industry.
 The Barred Rock was singly responsible for providing meat and eggs for families during food rationing due to the war.

 These hens retained their popularity throughout the years due to their docile nature, and productivity.
 By the 1930s, the Barred Rock chicken was a favorite of farmers and breeders alike.

-Production chicken strains eventually evolved to increase meat and egg production.
-The heritage barred chicken was almost driven to extinction.
+Production of chicken strains eventually evolved to increase meat and egg production.
+The heritage-barred chicken was almost driven to extinction.
 Fortunately, the heritage breed has made a resurgence and is now on the recovering list by the Livestock Conservancy.

 Barred Rock Breed Standard and Appearance